Yang Lian (poet)

 His education was interrupted by the outbreak of the Cultural Revolution after 1966.
-In 1974 he was sent to Changping county near Beijing to undergo 're-education through labor', where he undertook a variety of tasks including digging graves.
+In 1974, he was sent to Changping county near Beijing to undergo "re-education through labor", where he undertook a variety of tasks including digging graves.
 In 1977, after the Cultural Revolution had ended and Mao Zedong had died, Yang returned to Beijing, where he worked with the state broadcasting service.

 Early career

 Yang began writing traditional Chinese poetry while working in the countryside, despite this genre of poetry being officially proscribed under the rule of Mao Zedong.
 In 1979, he became involved with the group of poets writing for 'Today' (Jintian) magazine, and his style of poetry developed into the modernist, experimental style common within that group.

-The 'Today' group attracted considerable controversy during the early 1980s, and the initially derogatory term of 'Misty Poets' was applied to them at this time.
-In 1983, Yang's poem 'Norlang' (the name of a waterfall in Tibet) was criticised as part of the Anti-Spiritual Pollution Campaign, and a warrant was put out for his arrest.
+The "Today" group attracted considerable controversy during the early 1980s, and the initially derogatory term of "Misty Poets" was applied to them at this time.
+In 1983, Yang's poem "Norlang" (the name of a waterfall in Tibet) was criticised as part of the Anti-Spiritual Pollution Campaign, and a warrant was put out for his arrest.
 He managed to escape after a tip-off from friends; the campaign ended shortly afterwards.

 Post-1989

-Yang Lian was invited to become a visiting scholar by University of Auckland at Feb, 1989.
-Yang Lian was in Auckland, New Zealand at the time of the Tiananmen incident, and was involved with protests against the actions of the Chinese government.
-His work was blacklisted in China shortly after June 4, 1989, and two books of his poetry awaiting publication there were pulped. since then, he became a Chinese poet in exile in New Zealand.
+Yang Lian was invited to become a visiting scholar by the University of Auckland in February 1989.
+Yang Lian was in Auckland, New Zealand, at the time of the 1989 Tiananmen Square protests and massacre, and was involved with protests against the actions of the Chinese government.
+His work was blacklisted in China shortly after 4 June 1989, and two books of his poetry awaiting publication there were pulped.
+Since then, he became a Chinese poet in exile in New Zealand.

 Yang Lian has published fifteen collections of poems, two collections of poetical prose, many essays and one big book of autobiographical prose in Chinese.
 He has translated all George Orwell's fiction works into Chinese (not published yet because of the censorship in China very recently).
-His latest book in English is The Third Shore, the anthology of Chinese – English poets’ mutual translation (co-editor W N Herbert), published by Shearsman Books (UK), and Eastern Chinese Normal University Press (China), 2013. his latest book-length poem was titled Narrative Poem, an autobiographical poems.
+His latest book in English is The Third Shore, the anthology of Chinese–English poets' mutual translation (co-editor W. N. Herbert), published by Shearsman Books (UK), and Eastern Chinese Normal University Press](China), 2013.
+His latest book-length poem was titled Narrative Poem, an autobiographical poem.